+Campus Health is an in-network provider with most students' insurance plans; details available at campushealth. unc.edu/insurance.
 Campus Health Pharmacy and Student Stores Pharmacy are in-network with most pharmacy benefit plans and students enrolled in the UNC System Student Health Insurance plan typically pay a lower copay for prescriptions in these pharmacies than would be required in other pharmacies.
-Campus Health is an in-network provider with most students' insurance plans.